 However, every switch shows a distinctive mean phase delay with a standard deviation which is one third of the one of the full population, reflecting on one side the intrinsic different impedance of each single coil, and on the other side the intrinsic accuracy of the phase measurement of our electronics which is of the order of 0.003 rad (10').
 For this reason, we defined a standard calibration procedure to be run when the focal plane is cold, to compile a look-up table of the phase delay of every switch in open and closed position, based on a statistical analysis of 100 switch operations.
 The look-up table will then be used to decide if the switch moves in the right position or not and, if needed, to repeat the command.

 Despite the overall good behaviour of the TD switch array, the mechanical tolerances needed to operate the shutters resulted in a certain level of unreliability.
-The main issue is that certain shutters didn't completely enter the waveguide, even if their ferrites were totally inside the coil.
-The main cause of this is the hook soldered on the ferrite responsible of the back and forth movement which is not guided well enough to guarantee an ideal displacement of the shutter.
-We modified the original design of the stainless steel blade to reduce this uncertainty and this much improved the reliability.
+The main issue is that a few shutters didn’t completely enter the wave-guide, even if their ferrites were totally inside the coil.
+The main reason of this is the hook soldered on the ferrite responsible for the back and forth movement which was not sufficiently controlled to enable the ideal displacement of the shutter.
+The design of the stainless steel blade was consequently redesigned to reduce this uncertainty and improve the reliability of the switch motion.